Magic Realm: Realm Speak

 Robin Warren has written a java application called Realm Speak that simulates both solo and multiplayer Magic Realm on a computer for either offline, LAN or internet play.
 The application decreases setup time to zero and also permits the use of various expansions, alternate counter art and alternate characters.
 In addition, the app enforces all of the complex written rules for Magic Realm version 2, eliminating the chances for error, and greatly increasing the challenge for players.
 The app runs on Mac and PC computers, for Windows, macOS/OS X and Linux operating systems.

 Reception

+In the December 1979 issue of the British wargaming magazine Perfidious Albion, Nicholas Barker liked the physical components, calling them "first rate", and liked the overall tone of the game, saying it was "probably the best boardgame/wargame treatment of a fantasy subject available."
+However, Barker was not impressed with the graduated learning environment, pointing out that it might be necessary for a complex tactical wargame like Squad Leader, it made all of the preliminary steps for this game "utterly trivial ...
+A mass of ideas have been crammed into a box and although they hang together it makes Magic Realm (a) damned hard to learn, and (b) difficult to discover all the goodies in three hours playing."
+Despite this, Barker concluded on a relatively positive note, saying, "the basic game is clever and works well, the game is unlikely to stale with repeated play, there is a good balance between luck and skill."

 In 1980, Eric Goldberg reviewed Magic Realm in Ares Magazine #1, rating it a 4 out of 9.
 Goldberg commented that "As the rules become more sophisticated (and this is a complex game when all the rules are used), the murky rules require as much interpretation as a Supreme Court decision.
 There could have been a great game in Magic Realm, but it was aborted early in the life-cycle of this game."

 Eric Goldberg again reviewed Magic Realm in Ares Magazine #2 and commented that "For all its faults, Magic Realm contains a wealth of excellent ideas.
-If the game had been realistically planned and well executed, it would have been one of the best fantasy boardgames ever produced.
+If the game had been realistically planned and well executed, it would have been one of the best fantasy board games ever produced.
 Unfortunately, the lofty goals set for the game caused it to fall flat on its face.
 The design remains like the legendary Don Quixote: forever tilting at windmills."